-Pulled pork with caramelised apples & sage
+Pulled pork with caramelised apples and sage

 - 1.6kg joint boneless pork shoulder